vOptSolver/vOptSolver/README.md

 ## Examples
-- examples of problems ready to be performed are provided in repositories of vOptSpecific and vOptGeneric respectively
+Examples of problems ready to be performed are provided in repositories of vOptSpecific and vOptGeneric respectively.

-## Documentation:
+## Documentation
 - presentation for new users
 - presentation given in conferences